When it comes to getting more traffic, attention and higher rankings, there is one concept that is starting to have a huge impact on those goals.

 - Offer links – Choose a few power Twitter users, Facebook fan pages or Google+ thought leaders and ask them to share your content.
-In exchange you’ll create a post telling people who shared the content.
+In exchange, you’ll create a post telling people who shared the content.
 Keep in mind…these don’t have to be super stars.
-These can people who are in the same tier as you so that the exchange is pretty even.
+These can be people who are in the same tier as you are, so that the exchange is pretty even.

-- Run a contest – Run a little competition between your followers to see how many people can share your content across the social web.
+- Run a contest – Run a little competition among your followers to see how many people can share your content across the social web.
 The winner gets a prize and a link.

 Tactic #10: Produce content that’s worth sharing

-I saved the best for the last because increasing your social sharing numbers starts with creating great content.
-I’ve written about this so much that it’s worth sharing some posts that will help you create content assets that people will want to share without encouragement from you.
+I saved the best for last because increasing your social sharing numbers starts with creating great content.
+I’ve written about this so much that it’s worth sharing some of those posts.
+I hope they will help you create content assets that people will want to share without you having to nudge them.

 Here are seven:

 - Neil Patel’s Guide to Blogging

 - How to Write a Blog Post

 - A Quick and Dirty Guide to Your First Guest Post